 Impedance is a very technical term that’s hard to fully explain without bringing complex equations and scientific jargon into the mix.
 In regards to headphones, impedance is an electrical quantity that measures the resistance of the audio signal passing through them.
 This is displayed in Ohms (Ω).

-The main thing to know here is the higher the impedance, the greater the chance you’ll need an amplifier.
+The main thing to know here is the higher the impedance, the greater the chance you’ll need an amplifier or DAC amp combo.
 This does lend itself to some unique benefits though.
 Typically speaking, high impedance headphones powered by an amp will have a very clean and crisp sound to them.

 None of this is to say that you absolutely need an ultra-expensive pair of headphones.
 Most good studio headphones hover around 30-70Ω.
 Roughly speaking, anything between 80-100Ω will start getting into amp-worthy territory.
 If you start getting into 100Ω or more, you’ll definitely need an amp.